Tribune (magazine)

-Tribune is a democratic socialist political magazine founded in 1937 and published in London, initially as a newspaper, then converting to a magazine in 2001.
+Tribune is a democratic socialist political magazine founded in 1937 and published in London, initially as a daily newspaper, then converted to a magazine in 2001.
 While it is independent, it has usually supported the Labour Party from the left.
 Previous editors at the magazine have included Aneurin Bevan, the minister of health who spearheaded the establishment of the National Health Service, former Labour leader Michael Foot, and writer George Orwell, who served as literary editor.

 From 2008 it faced serious financial difficulties until it was purchased by Jacobin in late 2018, shifting to a quarterly publication model.
 Since its relaunch the number of paying subscribers has passed 15,000, with columns from high-profile socialist politicians such as former leader of the Labour Party Jeremy Corbyn, former Second Deputy Prime Minister of Spain Pablo Iglesias and former Bolivian President Evo Morales.
 In January 2020, it was used as the platform on which Rebecca Long-Bailey chose to launch her Labour leadership campaign.